wolfoo2931/js-kick-off/README.md

 - **Browserify** to bundle everything (no webpack but simple and functional)
 - **Google Closure Compiler** for minimizing the bundled js file

+It's intended frontend projects which do not have server logic in the same code base.

 # Why this Boilerplate?

 While having a JavaScript break for 5 years a lot changed in this world.
 Two years ago, I wanted to start a new JavaScript project, not for learning purposes but to get a problem solved.
-So, this is the stack which worked for me after spending a few days of research.
+This is the stack which worked for me after spending a few days of research.

 There might be more modern solutions out there, but it seems to me that one have to spend quite a time to understand them. __Done is better than perfect.__